The Nursemaid Who Disappeared

 The Nursemaid Who Disappeared is a 1939 British crime film directed by Arthur B. Woods and starring Ronald Shiner, Ian Fleming, Arthur Margetson, Peter Coke and Edward Chapman.
-Based on a 1938 Philip MacDonald novel, it was produced by Warner Brothers–First National Productions.
-The 1956 American 20th Century-Fox film 23 Paces to Baker Street is based on the same novel.
+It was written by Connery Chappell and Paul Gangelin based on the 1938 novel by Philip MacDonald, and was produced by Warner Brothers–First National Productions.

 Plot

 A playwright overhears a gang of men plotting a kidnapping and enlists the assistance of a detective to investigate them.
 They soon find that the ring is fronted by a bogus employment agency that sends "clients" to scope potential victims.